 Microeconomics is an area that’s often mentioned within the realm of economics, but if you’re new to economics study, it may be difficult to understand exactly what microeconomics is.

 In short, microeconomics is the study of the economy from the perspective of individuals or companies within an economy.
 Where macroeconomics, the other main field of economics study, is more concerned with the economy as a whole, students of microeconomics look at the economy from a bottom-up perspective.

-In the long run, understanding what microeconomics is and what areas of economics it impacts, whether that’s wages, monetary policy or fiscal measures, can really help you get ahead in your economics studies.
+In the long run, understanding what microeconomics is and what areas of economics it impacts, whether that’s wages, monetary policy or fiscal measures, can really help you get ahead in all aspects and topics of your economics studies.

 Naturally, there is plenty to examine when it comes to microeconomics.
 For example, things that fall within the remit of microeconomics include: